|Matthias Kirschner d347f2a1fc|

 Profits of sales

 Matthias Kirschner wrote the text on a voluntary basis for the FSFE.
 All author revenues of book and ebook sales go directly to the non-profit Free Software Foundation Europe.
 The FSFE paid the illustrator Sandra Brandstätter and the children's book editor Wiebke Helmchen for their work.
 Linuxhotel GmbH made the project possible by already agreeing at the beginning of the writing process, to buy 1000 copies once the book was finished.
+For the Italian edition, Luca Bonissi donated more than 2000 copies to the FSFE and he sets all revenues of the books and eBooks sales to go directly to the FSFE.

 Free as in freedom not price